o3de/o3de.org/content/docs/userguide/ui/editor/components-text.md

 ---
-description: Use a Text component in &ALYlong;'s &ui-canvas-editor; to add a text string to a UI element.
+description: Use a Text component in Amazon Lumberyard's UI Editor to add a text string to a UI element.
 title: Text
 ---